wangcong26/Exchange_Order_Bid_Book/README.txt

-Homework2
-Write three Classes to pass professor's huge Junit test.
+##Wrote three Classes to implement how buy and sell orders are handled in an exchange.

 #1.
 How to run the code:
 After importing my homework, the three Classes are under Package "exchangeStructures".
 The names are : Book, Exchange, and PriceLevel